nabilrizz/Darwix_Assignment/README.md

 - **SSML output** — Even when using local TTS, SSML is generated so the project is ready to plug into cloud TTS APIs for production-quality voices.

 ---

-## 📄 License

-MIT License — free to use, modify, and distribute.